rpunnorath/test_python/README.md

 This is a work in progress.
 Details of the features currently automated can be found here:

-I used PyTest framework with Selenium WebDriver to automate the eCommerce site.
+I used PyTest framework with Selenium WebDriver to automate the eCommerce site I used here.
 Please follow the virtual environment and PyCharm setup details in order to run the tests.

 # Prerequisites for Selenium testing with Python & PyTest:
 For using the PyTest framework, Python needs to be installed on the machine from here: https://www.python.org/downloads/.
 I have used the latest version Python 3.9.0.